Balkan Jews: Serbia

 German occupied Serbia followed in step with Croatia, establishing concentration camps and extermination policies with the assistance of the puppet government of Milan Nedić.

 The Nazi genocide against Yugoslav Jews began in April 1941.
 The main race laws in the State of Serbia were adopted on 30 April 1941: the Legal Decree on Racial Origins (Zakonska odredba o rasnoj pripadnosti).
 Jews from Syrmia were sent to Croatian camps, as were many Jews from other parts of Serbia.
 In Serbia, Germans proceeded to round up Jews of Banat and Belgrade, setting up a concentration camp across the river Sava, in the Syrmian part of Belgrade, then given to Independent State of Croatia, the Sajmište concentration camp was established to process and eliminate the captured Jews and Serbs.
-As a result, Emanuel Schäfer, commander of the Security Police and Gestapo in Serbia, famously cabled Berlin after last Jews were killed in May 1942:
+As a result, then SS-Standartenführer Emanuel Schäfer, the commander of the security police (SiPo) and SD in Serbia, famously cabled Berlin after the last Jews were killed in May 1942: